The Official "Play It As It Lies" Golf Rule (And Exceptions)

 Exception: On the Tee

 On the tee box -- when beginning a hole -- a player may improve the ground on which the ball is teed.
 For example, you may place the ball on a tee anywhere in the teeing area and you may remove weeds, press down the grass around the tee or wipe away loose impediments.
-In addition, if the ball falls off the tee at or before address, even if you inadvertantly caused it to fall off, you may re-tee without penalty.
+In addition, if the ball falls off the tee at or before address, even if you inadvertently caused it to fall off, you may re-tee without penalty.

 Exception: On the Green